MatthewWid/better-sse/README.md

 });
 ```

-Check the API documentation for information on getting more fine-tuned control over your data such as managing event IDs, data serialization, streams, dispatch controls and more!
+Check the API documentation and `examples/` directory for information on getting more fine-tuned control over your data such as managing event IDs, data serialization, streams, dispatch controls and more!

 # Documentation